parsonsmatt/parsonsmatt.github.io/_posts/2017-04-26-basic_type_level_programming_in_haskell.markdown

 Write an Aeson `ToJSON` instance for this `HRec` type which converts into a JSON object.

 Bonus points: Write an Aeson `FromJSON` instance for the `HRec` type.

+# Like what you read?

+If you enjoyed this post, you should check out the book [Thinking with Types](http://thinkingwithtypes.com/) by Sandy Maguire.
+It is an extensive manual on practical type-level programming in Haskell.